Information for visitors

 - You will be presented with the list of online resources which are available for use.

-- You can save information to a USB stick or send items to your own web-based email account (Gmail or your organisation's system for example).
-To email files to your own account, first save them to the C:\walkin-temp\ directory on the PC.
+- You can send information/items to your own web-based email account.
+To email files to your own account, first save them to the Drive: C:\walkin-temp\ directory on the PC.

-Please let staff at the Info Hub know when you are leaving so that we can sign you out.
+- Please let staff at the Service Desk know when you are leaving so that we can sign you out.